at the dawn of a stroll, I’m meeting you...

 Engineering Building

-For more than 70 years, the artist's work has been a laboratory for studying and analyzing the structures underlying the surrounding reality.
+For over 70 years, the artist's work has served as a laboratory for studying and analyzing the structures underlying the surrounding reality.

 Tretyakov Gallery